Migraine

 • Attacks last hours or even days with total freedom between attacks

-• Sensitivity to light, noise and strong smells is frequently reported
+• Sensitivity to light, noise and strong smells is frequent

 • Examination should be unremarkable